Department of Labor Logo United States Department of Labor

 Additional highlights:

-• White, non-Hispanic workers accounted for 90 percent of those who died from a workplace injury.
-Nationwide, this group accounted for 67 percent of work-related deaths.
+• White non-Hispanics accounted for 83 percent of those who died from a workplace injury.
+Nationwide, this group accounted for 61 percent of work-related deaths.

-• Workers 25-54 years old accounted for 71 percent of the state’s work-related fatalities in 2017, higher than the 55 percent of on-the-job fatalities nationally.
+• Workers 25-54 years old accounted for 70 percent of the state’s work-related fatalities in 2020, compared to 56 percent of on-the-job fatalities nationally for the same age range.

-• Of the 51 fatally-injured workers in West Virginia, 84 percent worked for wages and salaries; the remainder were self-employed.
-Transportation incidents accounted for 40 percent of the fatalities to wage and salary workers.
+• Of the 47 fatal work injuries in West Virginia, 85 percent worked for wages and salaries; the remainder were self-employed.

 Technical Note

 Background of the program.
-The Census of Fatal Occupational Injuries (CFOI), part of the BLS Occupational Safety and Health Statistics (OSHS) program, compiles a count of all fatal work injuries occurring in the U.S. during the calendar year.
-The CFOI program uses diverse state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
+The Census of Fatal Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Safety and Health Statistics (OSHS) program, is a count of all fatalities resulting from workplace injuries occurring in the U.S. during the calendar year.
+The CFOI uses a variety of state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
 This ensures counts are as complete and accurate as possible.
-Nationwide, for the 2017 data, over 23,400 unique source documents were reviewed as part of the data collection process.
-For technical information and definitions for CFOI, please go to the BLS Handbook of Methods on the BLS website at www.bls.gov/opub/hom/cfoi/home.htm.
+For the 2020 national data, over 21,600 unique source documents were reviewed as part of the data collection process.
+For technical information and definitions for the CFOI, see the BLS Handbook of Methods at https://www.bls.gov/opub/hom/cfoi/home.htm and the CFOI definitions at www.bls.gov/iif/oshcfdef.htm.

 Acknowledgments.
 BLS appreciates the efforts of all federal, state, local, and private sector entities that provided source documents used to identify fatal work injuries.
 Among these agencies are the Occupational Safety and Health Administration; the National Transportation Safety Board; the U.S. Coast Guard; the Mine Safety and Health Administration; the Office of Workers’ Compensation Programs (Federal Employees' Compensation and Longshore and Harbor Workers' Compensation divisions); the Federal Railroad Administration; the National Highway Traffic Safety Administration; state vital statistics registrars, coroners, and medical examiners; state departments of health, labor, and industrial relations and workers' compensation agencies; state and local police departments; and state farm bureaus.